-On the applicable TALF loan subscription date, the TALF Agent must provide to the New York Fed (via nytalf@ny.frb.org and nytalfnewissue@ny.frb.org) the CUSIP numbers with prospectuses/offering documents of all collateral expected to be pledged against the TALF loans.
+On the applicable TALF loan subscription date, the TALF Agent must provide to the New York Fed (via nytalf@ny.frb.org and nytalf@ny.frb.org the CUSIP numbers with prospectuses/offering documents of all collateral expected to be pledged against the TALF loans.
 If the CUSIP number corresponds to a new issuance, the prospectus/offering documents submitted on the subscription date may be preliminary ("red"), but the final ("black") prospectus/offering documents must be provided to the New York Fed no later than 12:00 p.m.
-(New York time) three business days prior to the applicable TALF loan settlement date.
-Prospectuses/offering documents are not required for SBA Pool Certificates.